-Most colostomies are intended to be temporary, but the high risk of complications, such as leakage and infection, keep many people from having the procedure reversed.
+Most colostomies are meant to be temporary, but the high risk of complications like leakage and infection can keep many people from having the procedure reversed.

-If you need a colostomy to help you recover after a traumatic injury or as a treatment for a disease such as colorectal cancer, you might be wondering how long you will need it.
+You might need a colostomy to help you recover after a traumatic injury or to treat a disease such as colorectal cancer.
+If so, how long will you need it?

-Some colostomies are required permanently, but others might only be needed temporarily after a surgical procedure or while you recover.
+While some colostomies are required permanently, others might only be needed temporarily after a surgical procedure or while you recover.

-This article takes a look at if and when your colostomy might be reversed, what happens during reversal surgery, and potential complications.
+We look at if and when your colostomy might be reversed, what happens during reversal surgery, and possible complications.

 A temporary stoma might be created to reroute the flow of solid waste from your rectum for conditions like: